tnicolaysen-aqua/tethys/docs/tutorials/thredds/visualize_leaflet.rst

 In this step, you'll create controls to allow the user to search for and select a dataset and variable to visualize on the map.
 THREDDS WMS services provide a number of color ramps and styles out-of-the-box.
 You'll also create a control for changing the style of the layer.

 1. Define gizmos for the dataset selection controls in the ``home`` controller of :file:`controllers.py`.
-Replace the contents of :file:`controllers.py` with:
+Replace the contents of :file:`controllers.py` with the following code:

 .. code-block:: python